California Bodily Injury Lawyers

 If you have been hurt in an accident, you are probably wondering whether you need to hire a California bodily injury lawyer.
 Some injury victims choose to handle their claims on their own without the help of an accident attorney, not always a good idea.
 Injury victims who have a lawyer consistently receive higher settlements than those who handle their own claims, and there are many reasons why these high settlements occur.

 Injury lawyers do all sorts of important things to help protect your legal rights.
-At Arash Law, we fight hard to ensure that our clients get the compensation they are legally entitled to for their bodily injuries.
+Our reliable law firm will fight hard to ensure that our clients get the compensation they are legally entitled to for their bodily injuries.
 What follows are just a few of the many things a bodily injury lawyer can do for you.

 Experienced Injury Lawyers Know How to Identify and Hold the Negligent Parties Responsible